paudiaz99/Z-Core-FPGA/README.md

 </div>

-> **Note**: For Z-Core detailed processor architecture explanation, pipeline implementation, verification methodology, and ISA compliance documentation, refer to the main **[Z-Core repository](https://github.com/paudiaz99/Z-Core)**.
+> **Note**: For Z-Core detailed processor architecture explanation, pipeline implementation, verification methodology, and ISA compliance documentation, refer to the main **[Z-Core repository](https://github.com/paudiaz99/Z-Core)**, or the following website, where I dive into the details of the processor: https://paudiazcuesta.com/work/z-core/.

 ---